 Ideal for a stroll with a bit of added interest, visit Darlington’s largest Victorian cemetery and learn the history behind some of the more famous occupants including a circus performer, playwright and the brother of Charles Dickens.

 Head of Steam Darlington Railway Museum

 Darlington was the birth place of passenger railways.
 The Head of Steam has a number of steam trains on display, including Stephenson’s Locomotion.

-A full programme of shows and events are available all year round, including drama, comedy, children’s shows, dance and a wide range of music.
+A full programme of shows and events are available all year round in this newly restored venue, previously called the Civic Theatre.
+These include drama, comedy, children’s shows, dance and a wide range of music.

 Hidden Gems of Darlington